kgitthoene/csv2sqlite-ruby/README.md

 An existing database file will not be overwritten until you set the overwrite option: `-y` / `--overwrite`.

 Example: `ruby csv2sqlite.rb -o 10000.sqlite -y` ...

+## CSV Data with Header

+If the CSV data contains the names of the columns in the first row, these can become the column names of the resulting table in the database.

+This can be enabled with the `-H` / `--header` option.
+The column names from the CSV file are then converted into acceptable column names for the table.

+Example: `ruby csv2sqlite.rb -H` ...

+By default the column names in the database table start with `A`, `B`, `C` and so on ...

 ## Full Example